maricotagc/Java/README.md

 https://www.tutorialspoint.com/java/java_basic_syntax.htm

 1. Variables
 * Local Variables: seen only inside the method.
-They should be declared and and initiated before the first use.
+They should be declared and initiated before the first use.
 * Instance Variables (Non-static Variables): depend on instace of object to be seen.
 It is recommended to make these variables private.
 Default values: for numbers the default value is 0, for Booleans it is false and for object references it is null.
 * Classes Variables (Static Variables): accessed by class.
 If a static attribute receives new value, this value will be reflected to all instances of the class.